 In the chariot, as legend has it, a slave stood close behind the euphoric general.
 His sole duty was to whisper into the ears of the commander every once in a while:

-That grim reminder of his mortal nature was to force the general to take in the entire scene wisely and reasonably.
-And treat the grand occasion with humility, without forgetting that fame and glory are but temporary.
+That grim reminder of his mortality was delivered to force the general to take in the entire scene wisely and reasonably.
+So that he treated the grand occasion with humility, without forgetting that fame and glory are but fleeting.
+When he dies, he and his heroic tales will be forgotten.

 Many believe this custom was the origin story of the memento mori tradition.